rajdeeprath/red5-development-series/code-examples/server-side/red5-misc-examples/ffmpeg-thumbnails/Readme.md

 4. Restart server.

-5. Once you have the server application running, publish to the web application `ffmpeg-thumbnails`, using RTMP/RTSP/WebRTC client.
+5. Once you have the server application running, connect to the web application `ffmpeg-thumbnails`, using RTMP/RTSP/WebRTC client.

 6. Publish a live stream to the application